Best-selling author Gary Chapman released a book several years ago titled The Four Seasons of Marriage.

 We won’t lie to you.
 Marriage counseling is not a quick fix.
 But if you’re willing to give it a try, there is a lot of good that can come out of going through the marriage counseling process.
 No matter what season your relationship might be in.

-Just make sure that before scheduling an appointment that you keep the following things in mind:
+Just make sure that before seeing a marriage counselor that you keep the following marriage counseling steps in mind: